If you’ve come across a snake recently, you reacted in one of two ways:

 Generally, the idea that evolution doesn’t support huge and impressive sizes is gaining ground all over the world with the extinct dinosaur being used as the poster animal to support such theories.

-What these theories however fail to state in very clear and unequivocal terms is that there were super large animals prior to this time; there are currently super large animals at the moment and there will always be super large animals with us – right up until the end of time (think the blue whale).
+What these theories however fail to state in very clear and unequivocal terms is that there were super large animals prior to this time; there are currently super large animals at the moment and there will always be super large animals with us – right up until the end of time (think the blue whale and the African elephant).

 For instance, the longest recorded snake reached an impressive length of 10 meters!
 This measurement was taken in 1912.